aprotyas/aprotyas.github.io/_posts/2021-12-06-cpp-nonnegative-integral.md

 void foo(int64_t bar);
 ~~~

-After many ways to rationalize this, I just swallowed the bitter pill and decided to materialize the non-negativity comment!
+After many failed attempts at rationalizing this, I just swallowed the bitter pill and decided to materialize the non-negativity comment!
 With that, we come to today's goal: **greedy non-negativity invariance enforcement for signed integral types**.

 ## Welcome type traits